Kira-NT/HotAvalonia/src/HotAvalonia.Fody/README.md

 ### PopulateOverride

-This feature weaver is responsible for recompiling Avalonia resources *(such as styles and resource dictionaries)* to make them hot-reloadable even on non‑x64 devices, where injection‑based hot reload is unavailable.
+This feature weaver is responsible for injecting a small piece of logic into Avalonia resources *(such as styles and resource dictionaries)*, allowing their original, precompiled `Populate` method to be overridden at runtime even in environments where method injection is unavailable.

 | Name | Description | Default | Examples |
 | :--- | :---------- | :------ | :------- |
 | `Enable` | Sets a value indicating whether this feature weaver is enabled. | `false` | `true` <br> `false` |

-Note that for this weaver to work properly, Fody needs to run **after** Avalonia has finished compiling the XAML files; otherwise, there will be nothing to recompile.
+Note that for this weaver to work properly, Fody needs to run **after** Avalonia has finished compiling the XAML files; otherwise, there will be nothing to inject into.
 This can be achieved by:

 ```xml
 <FodyDependsOnTargets>$(FodyDependsOnTargets);CompileAvaloniaXaml</FodyDependsOnTargets>